NOG

 is a view of USCG Secondary Radio Station NOG at Sault Ste.
 Marie,

 Mich.
-The wooden pole at the left was our end fed wire
+The wooden pole at the left was the end fed wire

 support, the CW radio office was in the left rear.
-We had a
+There was a

 thriving CW net for Coast Guard vessels on 4337 kHz.